yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 dollars, putting them out of reach to everyone but the super rich or institutional investors like pension funds.

-And, there are yet more barriers- even if you're super rich, funds might not want to take your money; they could already have more than they can deploy or their legal structure (below) might restrict the total number of investors.
+And, there are yet more barriers- even if you're super rich, you still have to convince the funds to take your money.
+They could refuse because they already have more than they can deploy or their legal structures (below) might restrict the total number of investors.

 #### Quirk 3: Solicitation restrictions

-Most VC funds are legally not allowed to do "general solicitation" of investors.
-This is why if you go to the website of a VC firm like [Sequoia](https://www.sequoiacap.com/), there's no big, red "Open an account now!!" button, or even any basic information about contacting them to learn more about investing.
+Most VC funds are legally forbidden from doing "general solicitation" of investors.
+This is why if you go to the website of a firm like [Sequoia](https://www.sequoiacap.com/), there's no big, red "Open an account now" button, or even any basic information about contacting them to learn more about investing.
 Likewise, no matter how wealthy you are, you won't get unsolicited emails or mailings about VC fund opportunities.